Walter E. Edge: United States Senator, 1919–1929

 At the 1920 Republican National Convention that nominated Warren G. Harding for president, there was a movement to nominate Edge as candidate for vice president.
 Convention rules required the vote of a candidate's state delegation as a unit in support of the nomination, which Edge could not secure.
-In 1917, while governor, Edge had made an enemy of William P. Verdon, Republican leader of Hudson County, when Edge refused to appoint the man Verdon wanted as Hudson County prosecutor, Richard Doherty.
-(Verdon had expected that Doherty would wage a campaign against election fraud in Hudson County if appointed prosecutor).
+In 1917, while governor, Edge had made an enemy of William P. Verdon, Republican leader of Hudson County, when Edge refused to appoint the man Verdon wanted as Hudson County prosecutor, Richard Doherty, as Verdon had expected that Doherty would wage a campaign against election fraud in Hudson County if appointed prosecutor.
 At the convention, Verdon kept his delegates from voting for Edge, thereby blocking the attempt to nominate him, and Verdon backed the nomination of Calvin Coolidge, the successful candidate.

 Edge opposed prohibition and voted against the Volstead Act.
 In 1924, he ran for reelection advocating the repeal of the Eighteenth Amendment, which New Jersey had approved in 1922, after the end of his term as governor.
 He proposed a number of bills that would relax prohibition, including legislation authorizing the sale of alcoholic beverages with an alcohol content of 3%, and another bill to legalize the sale of beer with alcohol content of 2.75%.
 At some point he supported practically every anti-prohibition movement in the Senate.

 Edge was reelected to the Senate in 1924, defeating prohibition advocate Hamilton Fish Kean in the Republican primary and Democratic candidate Frederick W. Donnelly in the general election.

 In April 1929, it was reported that President Herbert Hoover would appoint Edge United States Ambassador to France.
 He did not resign from the Senate and take office as Ambassador, however, until November 21, 1929, a delay attributable to political issues involving the appointment of a Republican successor to fill his Senate seat and the desire to have his expertise in the Senate while tariff legislation was considered.
 During the course of the tariff debates, Edge proved a protectionist who voted in favor of higher tariffs on imported goods.
 The resulting tariff law, the Smoot-Hawley Tariff Act, was not enacted until the spring of 1930, several months after Edge left the Senate.